H1d3r/TymSpecial/README.md

 - [ ] Add the option to unhook ntdll & kernel32
 - [ ] Encrypt shellcode at rest via hooking sleep
 - [ ] Modify file attributes
+- [ ] Change sleep timer to randomly generated var X between 90-120, and check if sleep is atleast X-5